nodejs/admin/MemberExpectations.md

   speaking as much as possible
   in the first person (.I. statements) rather than in the third person.

-Finally, the public behavior of members reflects on the Node.js project.
-It is often difficult for those external to the project to separate actions which reflect the members private views from how they will act within the project.
-Members are expected to avoid acting in a way that might bring disrepute to the Node.js organization and avoid any actions that might be interpreted as undermining the core values of the project.
+While the guidelines above focus primarily on the spaces where we participate in official foundation work (github, irc, conferences), it is important to recognize that the public behavior of members also reflects on the Node.js project.

+If it appears that any member of the project leadership is acting outside of the expectations set above please refer to our moderation policy which outlines the process of making an official complaint.